Home » Dinners » Air Fryer Teriyaki Chicken Thighs [2 Ingredients]

 Red tongs holding a piece of raw chicken in a pan with other chicken pieces.

-Place chicken in the fryer basket or tray and cook for 5 minutes.
+Step 1: Place chicken thighs in the fryer basket and cook for 5 minutes.
 Flip chicken over.
 Air fry for another 5 minutes.

 Hand brushing marinade onto chicken pieces inside an air fryer basket.

-Brush on half of the teriyaki glaze.
-Continue air frying for 5 minutes.
+Step 2: Brush on half of the teriyaki glaze.
+Continue air frying for 5 minutes before flipping them and brushing the other side.
+Air fry for another 3 minutes.

 Four pieces of glazed chicken garnished with sesame seeds in an air fryer basket.